A Beginners Guide to the Massless Loudspeaker: Plasma Speakers and Ionic Transducers

 All of these still have one thing in common – a solid mass used as the piston to drive the air.
 The solid mass cannot move in the same way as the air, it is heavier and slower, and therefore it introduces distortion.
 This distortion can colour the sound and makes it less clear than the original recording.

 If you are the average consumer you really do not care.
 The dynamic loudspeaker does the job more than adequately when designed well.
-If you are being picky and wanted the lowest distortion possible then perhaps you would want to look at alternatives to a solid mass driver.
+However, if you wanted the lowest distortion possible then perhaps you would want to look at alternatives to a solid mass driver.

 There are a few niche practical uses for these but mostly a group of audio enthusiasts known as audiophiles would be the target audience.
 People who are seeking the purest sound reproduction to recreate the original performance.
 There are also some scientific and music studio uses.